The Diocese is led by the Bishop of Wangaratta, who is supported by senior clergy and other senior staff.

 Julie Torpey is the current Registrar and Finance Manager of the Diocese of Wangaratta.
 Julie commenced her roles on 1st August 2021.
 Julie has been a long standing member of the Diocesan office, commencing in 2006 when her family moved to the area.
 Prior to joining the Diocesan Team, her career was in debt management and the banking sector.
 Throughout her career there has been a strong emphasis on finance and administration management.
 Julie hopes to build strong relationships with the Diocesan Team and the Parish community to serve and assist Parishes with their needs.

-The Venerable Neil Hicks
+The Very Reverend Neil Hicks

 The Venerable Neil Hicks was inducted to the Parish of Yarrawonga 11/11/2017.
 Neil joined us from the Diocese of Melbourne and the Parish of St Paul’s Geelong where Neil served as Vicar for 12 years and as Archdeacon of Geelong for 8 years.
 Born in Kyabram and raised in Tongala, Neil felt a call to Ministry in his early twenties and pursued his Theological studies at St. Barnabas Theological College, Belair, South Australia.
 Now being ordained for 30 years, Neil started his ministry as a Curate in the Parishes of Maryborough, then Mildura and then as Rector of the Parish of Robinvale/Manangatang, all in the Bendigo Diocese.
 He then served at the Parish of Point Lonsdale (Melbourne), followed by an appointment as Dean of Sale in Gippsland before returning to the Diocese of Melbourne to take up the position as Vicar of Balwyn North for 4 years before moving to St Paul’s Geelong.
 During his time in Melbourne, Neil served on Archbishop in Council as well as Provincial Council.
 Minutes of the last Provincial Council attended by Neil referred to Archbishop Freier expressing his great appreciation for Neil’s invaluable contribution to the Diocese of Melbourne and Provincial Council.
 One of Neil’s great passions is music, mostly classical, pipe organ, brass and Abba.
 Good Liturgy is deeply important to Neil and he enjoys devising services for the Church’s various celebrations.

-The Reverend Canon Scott Jessup
+The Venerable Canon Scott Jessup

 Scott Jessup was born and completed his primary and secondary schooling in Beechworth.
 He was unchurched yet his first sense of a vocation to the priesthood came to him in Primary School when he was 10 years old.